Special Interest Groups

 Led by Mike Farrington (Deputy Director for Technology, Ofsted), and Nic Granger (Chief Information & Financial Officer, North Sea Transition Authority) recent sessions have focused on Artificial Intelligence and the relationship between regulators and central government.

-This group considers the very heart of effective regulatory practice.
+• This group considers the heart of effective regulatory practice, encompassing enforcement practices and case work too.

 Led by Dr. Russell Richardson (General Counsel & Company Secretary, North Sea Transition Authority), and Sonnal Fatania (Principal Case Officer, North Sea Transition Authority)